Ian0u/ViT_Reimplementation/README.md

 ### Option 1: Google Colab

 This option is straightforward; however, ensure sufficient compute quota.
-The provided `.ipynb` file defaults to 5 epochs, which achieves ~70% accuracy on CIFAR-10 and ~99% on MNIST.
+The provided `.ipynb` file defaults to only 5 epochs, which achieves ~70% accuracy on CIFAR-10 and ~99% on MNIST.
 For optimal results, run for 50 epochs on CIFAR-10 and 10 epochs on MNIST, but this would require more time and compute resources.

 **Steps:**
 1. Download the `.ipynb` file and connect to a GPU.